contractautomataproject/tictactoe/README.md

 a configuration stored as label of a state of an automaton.

-Finally, the class `symbols.Symbol.java` and its sub-classes `symbols.Circle.java` and `symbol.Cross.java` are used to store information on the representation of each player.
+Finally, the class `symbols.Symbol.java` and its sub-classes `symbols.Circle.java` and `symbol.Cross.java` are used to store information about the representation of each player.

 ### License